36-maulya/blood-group-fingerprint-detection/README.md

 Launch Flask app via ngrok

-Access the live URL from ngrok to upload fingerprints and see predictions.
+Access the live URL to upload fingerprint images and see predictions.

-Future Improvements
+🔮 Future Improvements

-Increase dataset size to improve accuracy.
+Add data augmentation to improve generalization.

-Use data augmentation to enhance model generalization.
+Experiment with pretrained CNN models (e.g., MobileNet, ResNet).

-Experiment with pretrained models (e.g., MobileNet, ResNet).
+Optimize Flask frontend for better user experience.

-Improve Flask frontend for better user experience.
+Deploy backend as serverless API for Vercel or other cloud hosting.